archway-network/discussions/CONTRIBUTING.md

-# Contributing
+# Archway Discussions - Contributing

 ![Contributing Banner](https://github.com/archway-network/discussions/blob/main/media/stefano-zocca-c8XFzHLCB0c-unsplash-cropped.jpg?raw=true)
 Photo by <a href="https://unsplash.com/@stefano_zocca?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText">Stefano Zocca</a> on <a href="https://unsplash.com/photos/c8XFzHLCB0c?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText">Unsplash</a>

 Archway Discussions welcomes all contributors.

 This document serves as a guide for contributing to Archway Discussions.
 It provides an overview of the processes and policies established for quality collaboration and coordination.
-Please familiarize yourself with these guidelines and feel free to propose changes to this document for improvement.
+Please familiarize yourself with these guidelines and feel free to propose changes to [this document](https://github.com/archway-network/discussions/blob/main/CONTRIBUTING.md) for improvement.

 ## License